-In my previous post on the Five Core Components of a Great Digital Strategy, I talk about the data, process, and systems that drive internal operations.
-Quite possibly the most boring part of a digital strategy – decidedly unsexy, been around for ages, the electronic epitome of drudgery and toil.
+In my previous article in this series on the Five Core Components of a Great Digital Business, I talk about the data, process, and systems that drive internal operations.
+Quite possibly the most boring part of a digital business – decidedly unsexy, been around for ages, the electronic epitome of drudgery and toil.

-But now, we think about customer-facing, customer-centric processes, with their own collection of supporting systems and derived data.
-Quite possibly the most over-simplified part of digital strategy – it’s not as simple as building a web site or an app, spending time and money on design with no thought to supporting process.
+But now let’s think about customer-facing, customer-centric processes, with their own collection of supporting systems and derived data.
+Quite possibly the most over-simplified part of digital business – it’s not as simple as building a web site or an app, spending time and money on design with no thought to supporting process.